Semester Two 2013

 Participants and volunteer helpers at the registration desk.
 PhD candidates, Emily Lilienfeld, (left seated) and Pam Joseph (right seated) are helping out with name tags, distribution of forum programs, and reminding participants to sign the photo release forms.

 Academic staff and higher degree research student participants picking up their name tags and programs at the registration desk.

 Audience listening to Karen Cavanaugh, Career Development Officer, from the Careers Centre.
-Karen ran a special workshop for faculty higher degree research students titled 'Career planning and development for research students'.
+Karen ran a special workshop for school higher degree research students titled 'Career planning and development for research students'.